 - If prompted, sign in with your Ithaca College credentials.

 Analytics and Institutional Research staff are available for general assistance with survey research and can be contacted at IRoffice@ithaca.edu.
-Further information can be found on the Understanding Survey Research page of the IC Survey Research Center website.
+Further information is available on the Understanding Survey Research page of the IC Survey Research Center website.

 Frequently Asked Questions